-A global team of scientists has identified and named a new species of leaf-tailed gecko from northern Madagascar - Uroplatus garamaso.
+A global team of scientists has identified and named a new species of leaf-tailed gecko in northern Madagascar - Uroplatus garamaso.
 Leaf-tailed geckos are masters of disguise.
 Some species have skin flaps all over the body and head, as well as flat tails.
 During the day, they lie head down on tree trunks, spreading their skin flaps and blending in with their surroundings, making themselves almost invisible.
 As night falls, they become active, weaving among the slender branches of the forest understory in search of invertebrate prey.

-Dr. Frank Glaw, curator of reptiles at the Bavarian State Zoological Collection and first author of this study, said: "When we first discovered this species in 2000, we It was already suspected that it might be new to science.
-It took many years for us to accumulate enough information to confidently describe it as a new species.
-Image credit: Dr. Jörn Köhler, Hessian State Museum, Darmstadt, Germany
+Dr. Frank Glaw, curator of reptiles at the Bavarian State Collection of Zoology and first author of the study, said: "When we first discovered this species in 2000, we already suspected that it might be new to science.
+It took us many years to accumulate enough information to confidently describe it as a new species."

 Leaf-tailed geckos are masters of disguise, and Uroplatus garamaso is the best among them.
 Here, the gecko is hiding on the right side of the tree trunk.
 Image source: Dr. Mark D. Scherz, Natural History Museum of Denmark

-Dr. Fanomezana Ratsoavina of the University of Antananarivo in Madagascar, who studied leaf-tailed geckos, said: "This new species is the latest in a series of new Uroplatus geckos described in Madagascar over the past few years."
+Dr Fanomezana Ratsoavina of the University of Antananarivo in Madagascar, who studied leaf-tailed geckos, said: "This new species is the latest in a series of new Uroplatus geckos described in Madagascar over the past few years."

 Here we reveal where geckos hide.
 Image source: Dr. Mark D. Scherz, Natural History Museum of Denmark

-Dr. Mark Scherz, Curator of Reptiles at the Natural History Museum of Denmark, said: "We are close to completing the taxonomic catalog of this genus, but this is just the beginning of our understanding of its evolution and ecology.
-The color of the bill is very useful in identifying different species, but its function is completely unknown.
+Dr. Mark Scherz, Curator of Reptiles at the Natural History Museum of Denmark, said: "We are close to completing the taxonomic catalog of this genus, but this is only the beginning of our understanding of its evolution and ecology.
+The color of the bill is very useful for identifying different species, but its function is completely unknown.
 There is still a lot we don't know about these geckos, from their wider evolutionary relationships to their behavior."

 Uroplatusgaramaso's unusual eyes help distinguish it from the closely related species the leaf-tailed gecko.
 Image credit: Dr. Jörn Köhler, Hessian State Museum, Darmstadt, Germany